Hakea ulicina: Taxonomy and naming

 Hakea ulicina was first formally described by Robert Brown in Supplementum primum prodromi florae Novae Hollandiae in 1830, based on plant material collected by William Baxter in Wilsons Promontory.
-Named from the Latin ulex for the genus of plants which includes furze (Ulex europaeus), and believed to be a resemblance to the habit or the leaves of this species.
+The specific epithet (ulicina) means Ulex-like.

 Distribution and habitat

 Furze hakea occurs on the southern slopes of the Great Dividing Range as well as in coastal heathland.
 It is mostly found from the east of Port Phillip Bay in Victoria through to Eden in south-eastern New South Wales.
 Additional populations occur in the Brisbane Ranges and Anglesea to the west of Port Phillip Bay, as well as Tasmania's Furneaux Group of islands.
 A similar species from South Australia and western Victoria, Hakea repullulans, can be distinguished by its broader leaves and presence of a lignotuber.

 Conservation status

 Hakea ulicina is listed as "vulnerable" under the Tasmanian Government Threatened Species Protection Act 1995.